Guys and Dolls Auditions

 How Auditions Works

-(or you may do both if you'd like!)
-If you'd like to audition and can't find a time that works for you or the slots are full, please e-mail Sue and we can make other arrangements.
-Sue@seattlecommunitytheater.org
+If you'd like to audition and can't find a time that works for you or the slots are full or you have trouble accessing the form, please e-mail Sue and we can make other arrangements. seattlecommunitytheater@gmail.com

 Synopsis